top of page

 May 9

-IzzyMelanieMelissa, Rubi, Ryan, and Skye and presented posters at the 1st Annual College of Science and Math Culminating Experiences Symposium.
+IzzyMelanieMelissa, Rubi, Ryan, and Skye presented posters at the 1st Annual College of Science and Math Culminating Experiences Symposium.

 CSM end of semester symposium 2025-1.jpg